boschresearch/human-interpretation-saliency/README.md

 # Human Saliency Interpretation
 This repository contains the collected study data and R analysis code of our FAccT 2022 paper [Human Interpretation of Saliency-based Explanation Over Text](https://arxiv.org/abs/2201.11569).

+**In addition, we will soon provide the study data and analysis code of our Findings of ACL 2023 paper [Neighboring Words Affect Human Interpretation of Saliency Explanations](https://arxiv.org/abs/2305.02679).**

 ## Human Ratings
 We provide the human ratings and the respective word and sentence features of the three experiments described in our paper in [human_ratings](human_ratings/).
 The ratings regarding the first (English sentiment, EN), second (German fact checking, DE) and third (English sentiment